originalfoo/Style/README.md

 This mod provides three libraries that make defining LuaGuiElement style prototypes much, much easier.

+The library motto is: "Concise is nice!
+Semantic is fantastic!"

+The goal is to drastically reduce verbosity of style definitions (and associated things like images, sound, keyboard shortcuts, etc), with a strong focus on making stlesheets much easier to reason about via a consistent, semantic syntax.

 > :orange_book: See the wiki for [full documentation](https://github.com/aubergine10/Style/wiki).

 ## Comparison